koromodako/datashark-poc/core/docs/FEATURES.md

 ## HashDB

-A HashDB is a database containing a dictionnary of hashes and associated file.
+A HashDB is a database containing a dictionary of hashes and associated file.

 It can be used as: